sul-dlss/mylibrary/README.md

 ## Configuring

-The MyLibrary app will be configuired to connect to various backend web services, particularly Symphony Web Services and ILLiad Web Services.
-This will likely happen on an environment to enviroment basis via `config/settings`, so that (e.g.) `development` mode will point to `symws-dev` and `sul-illiad-test` respectively.
+The MyLibrary app will be configuired to connect to various backend web services, particularly FOLIO and ILLiad Web Services.
+This will likely happen on an environment to enviroment basis via `config/settings`, so that (e.g.) `development` mode will point to `okapi-test` for FOLIO endpoints, `sul-folio-graphql-test` for our custom graphql interface to FOLIO, and `sul-illiad-test`.

 ### Web Services Connectivity